mlisovyi/yandex_cup_2020_ML/qual/README.md

 ## Solution A

 The task was to find better hyperparameters for catboost GBM on predefined data.
+I did not have prior experience with catboost, but the data seemed to not have any categorical variables.
+Therefore, I decided to treat the model configuration as any other GBM (e.g. lightgbm/xgboost).

+The good starting point typically is:

+* learning rate of _0.1_
+* number of trees of the order of _100_
+* feature and row sampling of around _0.75_

+The solution is available in [A.py](./A.py)
 The final submitted parameters are availablle in [A_params.json](./A_params.json)

 ## Solution B (attempt)